UK minister urges NI abortion law change

 Sir Vince said the UK government should take advantage of the current lack of a devolved administration in Northern Ireland.

-The Liberal Democrat leader said: "Since there is, effectively, direct rule from Westminster, the government has responsibility and it can and should take the opportunity to deal with this issue properly."
+The Lib Dem leader said: "Since there is, effectively, direct rule from Westminster, the government has responsibility and it can and should take the opportunity to deal with this issue properly."

 He added: "The position in Northern Ireland is now highly anomalous and I think, probably, action will now have to be taken."